Olympic attention to mental health: Can NBC coverage pivot?

 That strain was evident when NBC connected Dressel with his parents, wife and sister at home for a conversation shortly after his swim.
 He started sobbing.

-In its coverage, NBC should make it a point to talk to athletes about their mental, not just physical, preparation for the games, said Hillary Cauthen, a sports psychologist from Austin, Texas who is on the executive board of the Association for Applied Sports Psychology.
+In its coverage, NBC should make it a point to talk to athletes about their mental, not just physical, preparation for the games, said Hillary Cauthen, a sports psychologist from Austin, Texas, who is on the executive board of the Association for Applied Sports Psychology.

 “We need to lean into this conversation,” Cauthen said.